nag9844/ecs-with-fargate-usecase-8/docs/DEPLOYMENT.md

 ### 1. Setup Terraform Backend

-Before deploying infrastructure, you need to create the S3 bucket and DynamoDB table for Terraform state management.
+Before deploying infrastructure, you need to create the S3 bucket for Terraform state management.

 #### Option A: Using GitHub Actions (Recommended)
 1. Go to **Actions** tab in your GitHub repository